manubompella/thingBot-Base/README.md

 # thingBot-Base

 thingBot-Base is a universal baseboard designed to program all the thingBot family of devices and can be used for peripheral/sensor interfacing as well.
-Once the thingBots are programmed, it can be added to your existing projects without any worries.
+Once the thingBots are programmed, Bots can be added to your existing projects without any worries.

 ## thingBot-Base v1.0 Features